fetchai/agents-tac/README.md

 - `docker-images`: submodule to the [docker-images](https://github.com/uvue-git/docker-images.git)
 - `docker-tac-develop`: Docker image for the development of TAC related stuff.
 - `docs`: the docs for this project.
-- `examples`: some examples/demos showing the usage of this package (including simulation of the TAC).
 - `notebooks`: contains jupyter notebooks with exploratory code.
 - `proto`: contains the protobuf schema.
 - `sandbox`: setup for using Docker compose.
+- `simulation`: contains scripts for simulation of the TAC.
 - `tac`: the main folder containing the Python package.
 - `templates`: template agents.
 - `tests`: tests for the package.